tmtsoftware/csw/docs/src/main/services/sequencerCommandService.md

 # Sequencer Command Service

-Sequencer command service provides ability to send `Sequence` of commands to a running `Sequencer`.
-It sends the provided sequence to sequencer and returns `Future[Submit Response]`.
+The Sequencer Command Service provides the ability to send a `Sequence` of commands to a running `Sequencer`.
+It sends the provided Sequence to a Sequencer and returns `Future[Submit Response]`.

 ## Dependencies